uri-templates-time/specification/specification-1.1.0.md

 `http://example.com/data/$Y/mag_$(x;regex='\d')$j.txt`
 (Recall that `\d` matches a single digit, 0-9.)

-Also, consider these files (from a real-world example) that have three kinds of id codes in the filenames.
-The first two are 5 digit number and the other is a string that is always one of "in" or "on" or "is" or "os".
+Also, consider these files (from a real-world example) that have three kinds of ID codes in the filenames.
+The first two are 5-digit numbers, and the other is a string that is always one of "in" or "on" or "is" or "os."

 ```
 http://example.com/data/2008/2008_03_04/46564/fa_k0_ees_46564_in.gif